mosesalphonse/Quarkus-orm-postgres-kubernates-istio/README.md

 1) Install Istio and Inject Envoy Sidecar for default namespace
 2) Run Postgres within Kubernates with volumes
 3) Build and push the application(Quarkus Hibernate ORM) image into GCR using Quarkus Kubernetes Extention
 4) Deploy the image from GCR into GKE
+5) Generate some traffic and Monitor Kiali dashboard
 ~~~

 # Steps: